rodolfozan/netatmo-cameras-save-picture/README.md

 ### Configuration:

-Please enter the IP Adress of your camera, your Netatmo SecureID and the directory name where you wish to save the pictures in the "Constants" section
+Please enter the IP Adress of your camera, your Netatmo SecureID and the directory name (write access required) where you wish to save the pictures in the "Constants" section

 For example: